zdslogic/.github/profile/README.md

 <B>Veterans of Hope Inc.</B>

-20% Net Profit of ZdsLogic Technologies is Donated to The ZdsLogic Foundation.
+20% Net Profit of ZdsLogic Technologies is Donated to Veterans of Hope Inc.

 <B>Veterans of Hope Inc.</B>